 We are working towards implementing the Integrated Water Management Plan, which provides a strategic direction for improved water management throughout Council operations and the Nillumbik community.

 Raingardens are just as important at home as they are in our streets.
-They are an attractive, low-cost and easy to maintain way that we can all contribute to cleaner, healthier rivers and creeks.
+They are an attractive, low-cost and easy-to-maintain way to keep cleaner, healthier rivers and creeks.
 For this reason Council has partnered with Melbourne Water to encourage homeowners to build their own raingarden to effectively manage stormwater at home.

 For more information about the benefits of raingardens and how to build one, visit Melbourne Water’s raingardens website.
 Help Melbourne Water reach their target of 10,000 raingardens by registering your raingarden today.